• Skip to primary navigation

 • Add oil, then steak: Swirl in high‑heat oil, then immediately add the steak so it sizzles on contact.

 • Don't move it too soon: Let the first side sear undisturbed until a deep brown crust forms, then flip.
+Two well-developed golden sides give you crust and color without sacrificing tenderness - the same principle behind a classic Steak Diane.

 • Sear the edges: Stand the steak on its side to render and crisp the fat strip so it's not chewy.

-• Cook to your preference: Use touch or an instant‑read thermometer to reach your preferred doneness (medium‑rare is classic for peppercorn steak).
+• Cook to your preference: Use touch or an Instant Read Thermometer to reach your preferred doneness (medium‑rare is classic for peppercorn steak).

-seared steaks on a plate
+seared filet mignon steaks on a plate

 3. Cook Shallots and Garlic